 The M.A. in linguistics is a non-admitting degree.
 Language Sciences admits students for the Ph.D. degree in linguistics, and awards a master of arts degree to students in a UW–Madison Ph.D. program upon the completion of the M.A. requirements.
 See the Linguistics Ph.D. program entry for details on admission to the Ph.D. program.

 This master’s program is offered for work leading to the Ph.D.
 Students may not apply directly for the master’s, and should instead see the admissions information for the Ph.D.

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.

-The department currently supports teaching assistantships for LINGUIS 101 Human Language, usually awarded to graduate students after their first year of study.
-Project assistantships are often available from both inside and outside the department.
+Language Sciences currently supports teaching assistantships for LINGUIS 101 Human Language, usually awarded to graduate students after their first year of study.
+Project assistantships are often available from both inside and outside the program.
 Advanced Opportunity Fellowships are possible for targeted students who are U.S. citizens or permanent residents.
 A small number of fellowships are available and are administered through the Graduate School.
 TA appointments in other departments, for instance in language departments or in the English as a second language program, are sometimes possible based on a student's skill set, since being a student in those departments is not a condition of employment.

 Minimum Graduate School Requirements